Skip to content

 “I Can’t Feed Fresh” — And That’s Okay

 Not everyone has the time, budget, or lifestyle to feed a fully fresh diet.
 That’s reality.
-The good news is that even small changes can matter and we should do the best we can as often as we can.
+The good news is that even small changes can matter and the goal is to do the best we can as often as we can.

 If a dog is eating a predominantly processed diet, adding wholefood components can help improve dietary diversity and shift the overall dietary profile away from highly inflammatory inputs — not by changing body chemistry, but by balancing inputs.